 4. Schedule your time on Social Media.

-Social media is a huge time sucker!
+Social media is a huge time sucker (hello Instagram, I'm looking at you!)
 Schedule a set time to get on it – don’t get lost on the what-is-everyone-up-to-today land.
-I try to schedule a lot of my social media posts (Facebook, Twitter, this blog post) to go out at certain time that way I am not glued to them all day long.
+I try to schedule a lot of our social media posts (Instagram, Facebook, Twitter, this blog post) to go out at certain time that way I am not glued to them all day long.
 Log off all social media.
-It is tempting to check Facebook every time you get a notification of someone commenting on your posts.
+It is tempting to check Instagram every time you get a notification of someone commenting on your posts.
 Don’t do it!
 Instead focus on getting your 3 items on your to-do list done!